In this article:

 - People who struggle with smelly feet can consider fitting medicated insoles in their shoes as well.

-Some scientific evidence suggests that zinc may be useful in tackling a regular case of sweaty and smelly feet.
+Some scientific evidence suggests that topical zinc sulphate may be useful in tackling a regular case of sweaty and smelly feet.
+(1)

-According to one 2014 study conducted on a total of 108 (88 males and 20 females) subjects with foot odor, the topical application of 15% zinc sulfate solution on the soles and toe webs resulted in significant improvement in their condition.
-In fact, 70% of the patients treated with topical zinc sulfate registered a complete removal of foot odor by the end of the trial.
-(3)(4)
+According to one 2013 study conducted on a total of 108 (88 males and 20 females) subjects with foot odor, the topical application of 15% zinc sulfate solution on the soles and toe webs resulted in significant improvement in their condition.
+In fact, 70% of the patients treated with topical zinc sulfate sulfate experienced complete resolution after two weeks of therapy.
+(2)

 The researchers failed to establish the exact mechanism of action behind this positive effect.
 This calls for more elaborate and rigorous scientific investigation to ascertain the properties that make zinc so useful in reducing foot odor.